 And now the soup is ready!

 To enjoy the harira in traditional style, serve it with dates and a few mkhrkas.
-The sweet-savory combination is fantastic.
+The sweet-savoury combination is fantastic.